Palisades Skating School

 Program Description

 We offer group skating lessons for all skill levels, from children 4-years-old up to adult.
-This Basic Skills® structured program teaches the fundamentals of the sport for recreational skating and is a prerequisite for hockey and figure skating programs.
+Learn To Skate USA® We offer group skating lessons for all skill levels, from children 4-years-old up to adult.
+This Learn To Skate USA® structured program teaches the fundamentals of the sport for recreational skating and is a prerequisite for hockey and figure skating programs.

 Ways to save on Group Lessons with Learn-to-Skate: